csmaxuebin/ST-TrajGAN/readme.md

  - learning rate = 0.001
  - batch size = 256
  ### Evaluation Metrics：
 -   **Privacy Evaluation:**
-  1.**Trajectory-User Linking (TUL)：** A smaller TUL value indicates a higher level of difficulty in linking users, signifying enhanced - privacy for trajectories
+    1.  **Trajectory-User Linking (TUL):** A smaller TUL value indicates a higher level of difficulty in linking users, signifying enhanced - privacy for trajectories.
-- Utility Evaluation
+-   **Utility Evaluation:**
--Hausdorff distance（HDD）：The Hausdorff distance serves as a metric for quantifying the distance between two sets and is commonly utilized to assess the spatial dissimilarity between two trajectories.
+    1.  **Hausdorff distance（HDD）:** The Hausdorff distance serves as a metric for quantifying the distance between two sets and is commonly utilized to assess the spatial dissimilarity between two trajectories.
--Trajectory sharing percentage（TSP）：The Trajectory Sharing Percentage is a metric that measures the similarity between synthetic and corresponding real trajectories by averaging the similarity scores across all pairs.
+    2.  **Trajectory sharing percentage（TSP）:** The Trajectory Sharing Percentage is a metric that measures the similarity between synthetic and corresponding real trajectories by averaging the similarity scores across all pairs.
 A higher TSP signifies a closer match between the synthetic and actual trajectory data, indicating the effectiveness of the synthetic data in mirroring real-world patterns.
--Frequency distribution of visits
+    3.  **Frequency distribution of visits**
 ## Python Files
  -   **train.py**:  This file is used to train and run an LSTM based TrajGAN model.
 -   **losses.py**: This code defines the loss functions of the generator and discriminator for training and optimizing GAN models.